Zeynep-0/DSA210-Project/README.md

 ## Limitations
 I couldn't get the 2022 photos' taken times so there is a gap in understanding the photo-taking habits.
-I would've liked to get the location of these photos to create a map with it but I coudn't get this data.
+I would've liked to get the location of these photos to create a map with it but I couldn't get this data.
 Also, the dominant color extraction can be more precise by using an elbow method or silhouette to find the optimal k value but with fewer photos probably.
 Doing more analysis and visualization of the data to find more observations can be done as well.

 ## Future Plans
 I plan to work on this project to improve the website and do more analysis of the results.